zaida04/zaida04/README.md

 ‍
 ‍

-> ### Be sure to check my organizations!
-I have a couple repos that I put soley in organizations.
+> `Be sure to check out some of my Organizations!`